 Anecdotal Evidence – What Is It?

-Anecdotal evidence is an observation someone has made which has lead them to a conclusion or a belief.
+Anecdotal evidence is an observation someone has made that has led them to a conclusion or a belief.

 But ….. it was enough to convince this person that egg shells = no slug damage.

-Science, government and industry does not really care about gardening and almost no funding is available for scientific studies about gardening.
-As a result much of our information comes from anecdotal evidence.
+Science, government, and industry do not really care about gardening, and almost no funding is available for scientific studies about gardening.
+As a result, much of our information comes from anecdotal evidence.

 Anecdotal evidence is NOT scientific evidence, and in almost every case, the observation does NOT logically lead to the conclusion reached.